opioiddatalab/covidnc/README.md

 ## NC County Analysis
 **Data Sources**<br>
 In this county-level analysis we will merge data from:
-1. Cell phone mobility data (updated daily with a 2-day lag) as proxy for overall social distancing
+1. Cell phone mobility data (updated daily with a 2-day lag) as proxy for overall social distancing (Courtesy Decartes Labs)
 2. Google changes in check-in data (Feb 16-March 29) by type of location (e.g., work, transit, etc.)
 3. County demographic profiles from American Community Survey and Census and [RWJF County Health Rankings](https://www.countyhealthrankings.org/sites/default/files/media/document/DataDictionary_2020_2.pdf)
 <br>We are in the process of merging and creating the master dataset.